penberg/fjord/README.md

 mvn package
 ```

+### Trying it out

-Then, to launch the F# interactive REPL run:
+To launch the F# interactive shell run:

 ```
 ./bin/fji
 ```

-and you are greeted with the interactive REPL:
+and you are greeted with:

 ```
 Fjord